eduardobivis/laravelPassportOauth2/README.md

 ## Server Set Up

-- cd server && composer install && php artisan migrate --seed && php artisan serve
+- cd server && composer install && php artisan migrate --seed && php artisan passport:install && php artisan serve
 - go to http://localhost:8000 and login with the credentials "admin@gmail.com" and "password"
 - click on "Create Client" and create a client with name = "Client" and the Redirect Callback = "http://localhost:8001/callback"
 - go to "Show Clients"